knightedcodemonkey/css/README.md

 }
 ```

-The CLI scans every file you include (by default the project root, skipping `node_modules`, `dist`, etc.), finds imports containing `?knighted-css&types`, reuses the loader to extract CSS, and writes deterministic `.d.ts` files into `node_modules/.knighted-css/knt-*.d.ts`.
-Each declaration uses a specifier that resolves back to the original stylesheet path, so TypeScript sees the literal `import './foo.scss?knighted-css&types'` as soon as the CLI runs.
-It also maintains `node_modules/@knighted/css/types-stub/index.d.ts`, so TypeScript picks up the generated declarations automatically—no extra `typeRoots` or registry scripts are required.

 Key flags:

 - `--root` / `-r` – project root (defaults to `process.cwd()`).
 - `--include` / `-i` – additional directories or files to scan (repeatable).
-- `--out-dir` – custom output folder for the generated `knt-*` declarations.
-- `--types-root` – override the `@types` directory used for the aggregator.
+- `--out-dir` – directory for the selector module manifest cache (defaults to `<root>/.knighted-css`).
-- `--stable-namespace` – namespace prefix for the generated selector map.
+- `--stable-namespace` – namespace prefix shared by the generated selector maps and loader runtime.

-Re-run the CLI (or add it to a pre-build hook) whenever selectors change so new tokens land in the literal declaration files.
+Re-run the CLI (or hook it into a watcher) whenever you touch `.knighted-css` imports so new tokens land in the literal selector modules.

 #### Combined module + CSS import